Create a New Version of an Article

 Learn how to create and add new material to the Umbraco Documentation, including updated material for upcoming releases.

-There are 2 scenarios for when you are looking to add a new article to the Umbraco Documentation.
+There are 2 common scenarios where you might want to add a new article to the Umbraco Documentation:

 When you are adding a brand new article to the Umbraco Documentation, there are a few questions that we recommend asking yourself before getting started: